Niss54/research-system/P6_Final_Report.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 SECTION 5: PRODUCT DIRECTION ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-MUST BUILD — core, without these don't launch:
+MUST BUILD — core features; don't launch without these:
 • [Feature] → why it's non-negotiable

-SHOULD BUILD — these make you win against competitors:
+SHOULD BUILD — these help you win against competitors:
 • [Feature] → which gap it fills

 SKIP FOR NOW — crowded or not your focus in v1: